On infinite staircases in toric symplectic four-manifolds: Introduction

 \begin{conjecture} If the ellipsoid embedding function of a rational convex toric domain has an infinite staircase, then its moment polygon is a scaling of a reflexive polygon. \end{conjecture}

 In particular, if Conjecture~\ref{conj:reflex} holds, we will see that the only rational convex toric domains whose ellipsoid embedding function has an infinite staircase are indeed the ones from Theorem~\ref{thm:main} or any scaling of those, by ruling out the remaining four reflexive polygons.
-We will use Theorem~\ref{satisfies quadratic equation} to give some evidence supporting Conjecture~\ref{conj:reflex} in this paper; as further evidence, Cristofaro-Gardiner's paper \cite{cg ellipsoid} applies Theorem~\ref{satisfies quadratic equation} to prove Conjecture~\ref{conj:reflex} in the special case of ellipsoids.
+We will use Theorem~\ref{satisfies quadratic equation} to give some evidence supporting Conjecture~\ref{conj:reflex} in this paper.
+As further evidence, Cristofaro-Gardiner's paper \cite{cg ellipsoid} applies Theorem~\ref{satisfies quadratic equation} to prove Conjecture~\ref{conj:reflex} in the special case of ellipsoids.
+After the first version of this paper appeared, Conjecture~\ref{conj:reflex} was also verified in the special case of one-point blowups of $\mathbb{C}P^2$ in \cite{inprep}.

-In light of the recent work \cite{project9,usher} about infinite staircases for irrational targets, it is crucial that the toric domain be rational.
+In light of the recent work \cite{project9,usher} about infinite staircases for irrational targets, it is crucial in Conjecture~\ref{conj:reflex} that the toric domain be rational.
 That said, it would be compelling to try to fit the examples from \cite{project9,usher} into a more general framework in the spirit of Conjecture~\ref{conj:reflex}.
-It also would be interesting to explore the almost toric fibration methods in this context; for example, perhaps the embeddings required in the irrational examples can also be constructed via polytope mutation.
+For some very interesting work related to this in the case of one-point blowups, we refer the reader to \cite{project9,mm,mmw}.
+It also would be interesting to explore the almost toric fibration methods in this context; for example, perhaps the embeddings required in the irrational examples can also be constructed via polytope mutation; see also \cite{mm, mmw, mtalk}.